maxmmitchell/mbta-subway-sim/README.md

         Set a different directory in which to deposit the output log files.
 Paths are assumed local to current working directory.
 - `--help`
         Display the above options and descriptions.
+- `--name`
+        Set a name for a newly added station.
+Must be five letters long, and be unique.

 ## How do I find the `stop_id` for the station I want?
 Check `MBTA_Rail_Stops.csv`.
 A simple grep for the common stop name, or address, should turn up the appropriate row with the `stop_id`.